10-5-pursuit/lab-github/questions.md

 11. **Explain the concept of 'branching' in GitHub.
 Why is it important for collaborative projects?**

    \`\`\`
+   A branch allows you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.
+You would     typically create a new branch off of your original branch.
    \`\`\`

 11. **What is GitHub Pages, and how can it be used to host web pages?**